dmarx/bench-warmers/identity_grokking_dynamics.md

 actually, we probably want to compute some kind of prior for each model. the weak identities can probably be used for this

+another idea here: compute statistics on the topology of the embeddings: https://github.com/ChenLiu-1996/DiffusionSpectralEntropy

 alternatively, can use range of cosine similarities between generated images embeddings as a rigidity measure

 can probably just use a VQA like BLIP2 for a lot of what i'm after